task-proxemics/XLeRobot/Assembly.md

 > In the first version of hardware, it may be challenging to align all 3x4=12 screws perfectly.
 You can try to adjust the position and wiggle a little bit to find a place that can install the most screws distributed evenly.
 Currently the best I can do is 2 screws for each connector, which can give a very stable support.
 We will also update a new hardware version compatible with the IKEA cart metal mesh shortly.
 - ![image](https://github.com/user-attachments/assets/fe28320e-1851-495b-afc3-4e9302f92626)

-- Use needle-nose pliers to cut out the metal mesh at the corresponding holes in the top base (only remove the central "x" to maintain structural integrity) for cable routing.
-You can do this before or after mounting the Lekiwi base.
+- Use needle-nose pliers to cut out the metal mesh at the corresponding holes in the top base, removing only the central "x" to maintain structural integrity.
+This creates openings for cable routing.
+Then, run the previously extended wire up through the cart from below.
 - ![image](https://github.com/user-attachments/assets/b30abce8-a12c-44c8-8e0b-ee720cc1b8fa)